 - Find other students that share your interests.
 Many departments have student clubs.

-- Check out the program from last year's Celebration of Student Research Conference to see what kinds of projects students and faculty have worked on.
-You can find the program by clicking the Celebration of Student Research Conference menu item to the left.
+- Check out the program from last year's Minds@Work: Celebrating Student Research, Scholarship, and Creativity to see what kinds of projects students and faculty have worked on.
+You can find the program by clicking the Minds@Work Conference menu item to the left.

 - With a faculty mentor, apply for an Undergraduate Research Grant.

-- Present your work at the Celebration of Student Research Conference.
+- Present your work at the Minds@Work: Celebrating Student Research, Scholarship, and Creativity.

 - Present your work with your faculty mentor at other local, regional, and national meetings.